mannd/QTc/README.markdown

 	let qtpCalculator = QTc.calculator(formula: .qtpFrd) // Friedericia QTp calculator

-QTc and QTp calculators are subclasses of the class `BaseCalculator`.
+QTc and QTp calculators are subclasses of the class `Calculator`.
 Using a calculator generated in this way to calculate a QTc or QTp requires passing a `QtMeasurment` struct to the calculator.

 ### QtMeasurement